Hallucination-Resistant Relation Extraction via Dependency-Aware Sentence Simplification and Two-tiered Hierarchical Refinement: Methodology

 During the training process, we optimize the reward model using only $x_1$ and $y_1$, effectively eliminating spurious correlations and transitioning from the causal structure in Figure \ref{fig:Causal-RM-a} to that in Figure \ref{fig:Causal-RM-b}.
-A key advantage of this approach is that the factorization is applied at the input level, requiring no changes to the training architecture and incurring no additional computational cost.
+A key advantage of this approach is that the factorization is applied at the input level and is fixed \emph{a priori} via predefined templates rather than learned from data, thereby requiring no changes to the training architecture and incurring no additional computational cost.
 Experimental results in Section \ref{sec:exp} validate the quality and robustness of the learned reward model.